Tropic of Cancer: Drift

 Carretera 83 (Vía Corta) Zaragoza-Victoria, km 27+800.
 Of the Tropic of Cancer's intersections with Mexican federal highways, this was the only one where it is precisely marked and the drift from 2005 to 2010 could be seen.
-Nowadays, such signs no longer exist.
+These signs were removed between 2009 and 2017, and the tropic marker itself removed between 2019 and 2021.

 The Tropic of Cancer's position is not fixed, but constantly changes because of axial precession in the Earth's longitudinal alignment relative to the ecliptic, the plane in which the Earth orbits around the Sun.
 Earth's axial tilt varies over a 41,000-year period from about 22.1 to 24.5 degrees, and as of 2000 is about 23.4 degrees, which will continue to remain valid for about a millennium.
 This wobble means that the Tropic of Cancer is currently drifting southward at a rate of almost half an arcsecond (0.468″) of latitude, or 15 m, per year.
 The circle's position was at exactly 23°27′N in 1917 and will be at 23°26'N in 2045.

-The distance between the Antarctic Circle and the Tropic of Cancer is essentially constant as they move in tandem.
-This is based on an assumption of a constant equator, but the precise location of the equator is not truly fixed.
-See: equator, axial tilt and circles of latitude for additional details.
+The latitudinal distance between the Antarctic Circle and the Tropic of Cancer is always very close to 90°, any slight difference being due to the earth’s oblateness.
+See: equator, axial tilt and circles of latitude for details.